sergunchik/mathlib-tools/README.md

 In principle, you should install those tools as part of the [global Lean installation procedure](https://leanprover-community.github.io/get_started.html#regular-install) recommended by the Lean community.
-Read what what remains of this section only if you want more details about this specific part of the procedure (the tools described here won't give you anything if Lean itself is not available).
+Read what remains of this section only if you want more details about this specific part of the procedure (the tools described here won't give you anything if Lean itself is not available).